thomasrzhao/TRZAutoGrowingTextView/README.md

-TZAutoGrowingTextView
+TRZAutoGrowingTextView
 =====================

-A UITextView subclass that grows to fit its contents.
-Useful for creating a vertically centered text view.
+A UITextView subclass that grows (i.e. sets its intrinsicContentSize) to fit its contents.
+Useful for creating a vertically centered text view when used with Auto Layout.

 Usage
 ---------------------